subugoe/oa2020cadata/analysis/paper.md

 published open access,\[1\] the dataset constitutes a highly useful resource for researchers and practitioners alike.
-When combined with information on a country’s own subscription and hybrid APC expenditure, bibliometric data about corresponding author affiliation benefit cost modelling for a fully open access future national consortia can derive key insights such as
+When combined with information on a country’s own subscription and hybrid APC expenditure, bibliometric data about corresponding author affiliation can help national consortia cost model for a fully open access future and derive key insights such as:

   - What is the total research output of our authors?
   - How fast is our output growing?